-Meanwhile, evolution at the societal level - consequence in part of shifted values in the aftermath of the pandemic’s most acute phase and in part of increased consumer awareness of all things sustainable and purposeful - has set new benchmarks for hospitality enterprises.
-EHL Insights presents to you current trends in the hospitality industry.
+An increased consumer awareness of all things sustainable,purposeful and health & well-being has set new benchmarks for hospitality enterprises.
+EHL Insights presents to you the current trends in the hospitality industry of 2022.

-The 10 trends that have reshaped (and are still reshaping) the industry despite Covid-19
+The 10 trends that are shaping the hospitality industry in 2022

-Consumers who have become accustomed to unlocking their smartphones and laptops using facial and fingerprint recognition will soon come to expect the same convenience in accessing their hotel rooms, say.
-Unfortunately for the establishments looking to welcome them, however, these upgrades may be costly to install and maintain.
+Consumers who have become accustomed to unlocking their smartphones and laptops using facial and fingerprint recognition will soon come to expect the same convenience in accessing their hotel rooms.
+Unfortunately for the establishments looking to welcome them, these upgrades may be costly to install and maintain.
 If you want to stay ahead of the curve, we recommend you dig deep and make the investment.

-Customers request extreme personalization, unique experiences, and so on.
+Customers request both extreme personalization and unique experiences.
 This could very well lead to the death of the travel agent and the rise of the independent traveler.

 Travel guilt is real.
 Minimalism has reinvigorated the otherwise somewhat dusty saying “less is more”.
 Travelers are decreasingly seeking lavish displays of wealth, preferring instead to spend wisely, purposefully and make a positive impact on the world.
 Unique experiences that give back to local communities in meaningful ways are in demand, as are niche properties, adventurous holidays and relaxation retreats.